 Will is a healer, performance artist and actor.
 He was the muse and lead in Syniva’s short film SHOT DAY that screened at the Seattle Lesbian and Gay Film Festival and at Translations: The Seattle Transgender Film Festival.
 He is also one of the co-founders of GENDER TENDER and often performs with Syniva in duet and ensemble mode.
 He was a performer and an unusual photographer (took pics in performance mode of the action onstage) for Vanessa Dewolf’s project “Score for an Unrehearsed Ensemble” at the 2012 Northwest New Works Festival.
 He has danced in works by Shannon Stewart and appeared with Syniva in Shelby Earl’s music video “Swift Arrows” directed by Neil Ferron.

 Syniva is obsessed with the heart felt, slippery and dangerous subjects of identity, power, emotional and physical movements, high and low culture and trash and transformation.
-In addition to being the choreographer for Gender Tender, Syniva has danced in works by Maureen Whiting, Paris Hurley, Vanessa DeWolf, Shannon Stewart, kt shores, Alyza Delpan-Monley and Jan Trumbauer.
+In addition to being the choreographer and lead artist for Gender Tender, Syniva has danced in works by Maureen Whiting, Paris Hurley, Vanessa DeWolf, Shannon Stewart, kt shores, Alyza Delpan-Monley and Jan Trumbauer.
 Their artwork, installations and experimental videos have been exhibited across the country at places like Roxaboxen Exhibitions and Heaven Gallery in Chicago, Femina Potens and STUDIO gallery in San Francisco and more.
 They have performed at: Project: Space Available (Seattle), Siberia Bar (NYC), Performance Works Northwest (Portland), in the CALTRANS system (Bay Area) and Velocity Dance Center (Seattle).
 Syniva has also worked with Vanessa DeWolf as a performer, dramaturg for the ALL RISE project Collapsible Souffle and visual designer for her Northwest New Works piece in 2013 “Score for an unrehearsed ensemble) Syniva received their MFA in studio art from the School of the Art Institute of Chicago and has studied movement and performance practices intensively with Stephanie Skura, Kris Wheeler and Vannesa DeWolf.